iaman877/AwesomeCPP/30 Days of Code HackerRank/Day 1.md

 ## Input Format

-* The first line contains an integer that you must sum with .
+* The first line contains an integer that you must sum with i.
-* The second line contains a double that you must sum with .
+* The second line contains a double that you must sum with d .
-* The third line contains a string that you must concatenate with .
+* The third line contains a string that you must concatenate with s  .

 ## Output Format